 What does the settlement do?

 The settlement provides immediate regulatory relief for Wisconsin dairy farmers and avoids the delay and expense of additional litigation.
-The settlement is public and can be viewed here.

 Under the terms of the settlement agreement, WDNR agreed to recognize VTAs constructed and managed in accordance with NRCS Standard 635 (2002 WI) as valid and lawful runoff control systems.
 WDNR also agreed to withdraw its draft guidance on VTAs and notify affected permittees and interested stakeholders within 30 days.